Lateephah/Loan-Default-Risk-Predictor-Micro-Lenders-POS-Agents-Nigeria-/README.md

   these to a real risk appetite.
 - **No cross-validation** — a single stratified train/test split was used; k-fold CV would give more robust metric estimates at the cost of runtime.
-- **Individual-level explainability** (e.g. SHAP per applicant) is a natural next addition — global feature importance is implemented; per-prediction "why" explanations are not yet.
+- **Individual-level explainability** (e.g. SHAP per applicant) is a natural next addition, global feature importance is implemented; per-prediction "why" explanations are not yet.

 ## Acknowledgments

-- Central Bank of Nigeria (CBN) — public reports used to ground synthetic data ranges
+- Central Bank of Nigeria (CBN): public reports used to ground synthetic data ranges
 - Built as a capstone project for 3MTT NextGen/ AI & ML Track